Mr-J/AdvancedBackpackMod/README.md

 - 0.4.2beta:	first public release
 - 0.4.3beta:	- shared inventory works now for vanilla ender chests too
 - 0.4.4beta:	- shared inventory is now displayed properly for double chests (and lockers) too
+- 0.4.5beta:	- option to increase the number of nether power cores per recipe in config file
+				- option to activate cheaper recipes for crafting of the portable pocketdimension & cheaper upgrade